Peanut Butter Banana Baked Oatmeal

 • Preheat oven to 350 degrees F. Grease a 9×9” square baking pan and set aside.

-• Add the almond milk and stir until batter is homogenous.
+• Add the milk and stir to combine.

-• Pour the mixture into a lightly greased 9×9” baking pan.
+• Pour the mixture into the prepared baking dish.

 • Bake at 350 degrees for 25 minutes.
-Or until the top slightly springs back when touched and the edges are just barely brown!
+Or until the top slightly springs back when touched and the edges are just barely brown.

-• Store in refrigerator, reheat in microwave or enjoy cold!
+• Store in refrigerator, reheat in microwave or enjoy cold.

 Video